i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 {% endhighlight %}

 Tunnel message format will slightly change, using an 8-byte nonce instead of a 16-byte IV.
+The counter used for encrypting the nonce is appended to the 8-byte ``tunnelNonce``.
+The counter is not advanced by tunnel participants.
 The rest of the format is unchanged.

 Outbound tunnels: